iqcToolbox/iqcToolbox/CONTRIBUTING.md

 - Fork a personal copy of the repository
 - Develop the desired feature in your fork (be sure to follow [coding style guidelines](https://github.com/iqcToolbox/iqcToolbox/wiki/iqcToolbox-Coding-Standards))
 - Check that your feature does not break any preexisting tests (`tests.run_test_script`)
-- Create a PR to the develop branch, linking the new issue
+- Create a PR to the master branch, linking the new issue

 In order to pass the PR, tests must be developed to check that the new code satisfies the desired feature (as described in the issue) AND that the new code has 100% statement coverage.
 Once the review is complete and tests are passing, an admin will merge in your patch.
 Thanks!